Sriwijaya Air Flight 182: Flight timeline

-Captain Afwan managed to nearly level the wings and raise the nose up to 0°, but by then there was no more room for recovery as the altitude was too low and the aircraft was in overspeed condition.
-The aircraft crashed belly-first into the Java Sea near Laki Island and 19 km from Soekarno–Hatta International Airport.
+Captain Afwan managed to almost level the wings and pull the nose up to a nearly 0-degree angle, but by then there was no more room for recovery as the altitude was too low and the aircraft was in overspeed condition.
+The aircraft crashed belly-first into the Java Sea near Laki Island and 19 km from Soekarno–Hatta International Airport, less than five minutes after takeoff.
 There were no survivors.
-According to the ATC, there was no distress call during the flight.
+During its climb, Flight 182 went off course to the northwest.
+Air traffic control (ATC) asked the crew about the deviation and got no response.
+A few seconds later, the aircraft dropped off radar.
+There was no distress call during the flight.

 Search and recovery

 The crash site was located 11 nmi from Soekarno-Hatta International Airport.

-Personnel from a vessel provided by the Ministry of Transportation reported that body parts, fragments of clothing, electronics, personal belongings and wreckage had been recovered from the sea in waters near the Thousand Islands, with aviation fuel also reported around the location.
-The water near the crash site has a depth of around 15–16 m.
+Personnel from a vessel provided by the Ministry of Transportation recovered body parts, fragments of clothing, electronics, personal belongings and wreckage from the sea near the Thousand Islands, with aviation fuel also reported around the location.

 The National Search and Rescue Agency (BASARNAS) immediately deployed personnel to the crash site while the National Police and the Ministry of Transportation set up crisis centres in Port of Tanjung Priok and Soekarno–Hatta International Airport.
 The Indonesian Navy deployed a number of vessels for the search and rescue operations, in addition to helicopters and KOPASKA (frogman) personnel.

 The Indonesian government requested assistance from the South Korean government with the search.
 Through the Korea - Indonesia Marine Technology Cooperation Research Center (MTCRC), the South Korean Ministry of Oceans and Fisheries deployed a research vessel equipped with a detector to Indonesia.
 At least 15 personnel from MTCRC were also sent.
 The Singaporean government also provided assistance in the search.